 In cancer treatment, surgeries are further classified according to the purpose that they serve in treatment.

-Primary surgery – Primary surgery removes all or most of the tumor at one time.
+Primary surgery – this removes all or most of the tumor at one time.
 In some cases, the tumor is too big, or is in an area of the body where it cannot be safely removed.
 In these cases, chemotherapy or radiation may be given before surgery to help shrink the tumor and make it easier to remove.

 - Putting a central venous line (catheter) into a vein in the chest.
 The line will allow treatments to be given and blood samples taken without being “stuck” with a needle.